NikiforovAll/dotfiles/README.md

 Dotfiles for Windows (Windows Terminal, WSL, ZSH)
 ============================================================

-Facilitates developing with WSL.
+Facilitates development with WSL.
 Installs major dependencies and handy tools for .NET developer.

 Goals of this setup
 -------------------